 We get off at the harbour where the Seal Island boat trip starts and ends.
 Here daytrippers have the option of embarking on the reasonably priced Seal Island Trip as an optional extra (own account).
 Located in False Bay, Seal Island is named after the huge colony of Cape Fur Seals found on this small island, which is also a hunting ground for Great White Sharks that prey on seals.

-Alternatively, you can wonder around the quaint harbour, browse the curio stalls and go for coffee.
+Alternatively, you can wander around the quaint harbour, browse the curio stalls and go for coffee.
 Leaving the harbour we drive along Chapman's Peak - one of the most scenic coastal roads in South Africa, if not the world.
 We stop at one of the cliff-side viewpoints looking out over Hout Bay, False Bay and the Ocean to take photos and soak up the panoramic views.

 From Chapman's Peak Drive we dip down to the rural suburb of Noordhoek with its long sandy beach and continue to Simon's Town on the west coast of the Cape Peninsula.